Pixel Service Integration Guide

 Anonymous users (no PII available)

-Generate a unique session ID when the user first arrives and persist it in sessionStorage for the duration of the visit.
+Generate a unique ID when the user first arrives and persist it in localStorage so it is reused on future visits.
 Pass it on every pixel call using ui_t=other3:

 function getSessionId() {